Dizzy Spells (album)

 Dizzy Spells is an album by Dutch post-punk band The Ex.
 It is the band's 11th studio album and 18th overall, and was produced by Steve Albini who had also produced its predecessor.
-Dizzy Spells was also be The Ex’s final studio album to feature bass guitarist Luc who would end up leaving the band after being a member for 20 years.
+Dizzy Spells was also The Ex's final studio album to feature bass guitarist Luc who would end up leaving the band after being a member for 20 years.

 Content

 Pitchforks Spencer Owen characterized the music as "art punk" writing that their "[a]ngular guitars, [...] oddly clattering beats, and [...] six-minute songs [...] seem to borrow more from Wire and the Talking Heads than the Ramones and the Stooges."
 Comparisons to Wire were also made by Todd Kristel of Allmusic, who wrote that the album "should appeal to fans of this Dutch band's previous work, as well as newcomers who enjoy Fugazi, Gang of Four, or some of the projects by this album's producer, Steve Albini."
 Douglas Wolk called the album a "twin to 1998's Starters Alternators" and highlighted "guitarists Terrie and Andy's dueling shredding-sheet-metal atonalities and Gordian-knot rhythms."
 Franklin Bruno of LA Weekly wrote that the album "doesn't owe a hell of a lot to rock & roll as we know it, though Gang of Four, Fugazi and non-hippie Sonic Youth are all in the mix."